Billy Porter to direct queer teen comedy To Be Real

 - DIRECTORY

-The 51-year-old actor and singer is currently working on his feature directorial debut 'What If?' but he has also signed up to helm 'To Be Real', a new project from Gabrielle Union's I’ll Have Another production company.
+The Pose star will helm the project, which was sold by Gabrielle Union's I'll Have Another Productions to Amazon Studios after a competitive bidding war, according to Variety.

-The film, which has been sold to Amazon Studios, has been compared to a LGBTQ 'Superbad' crossed with 'Booksmart'.
+The actor will executive produce the film along with Ryan Shiraki, who wrote the script, and Kian Gass from I'll Have Another.
+The Bring It On actress will serve as a producer.

-The synopsis for the movie states: "'To Be Real' follows three queer friends who escape their hometown for Pride Weekend in New York City where they discover that life over the rainbow is an insane, raunchy, often divisive, but ultimately FIERCE non-stop party."
+The film is being described as an "edgy, laugh out loud comedy" and an LGBTQ Superbad crossed with Olivia Wilde's Booksmart.
+According to the logline, it "follows three queer friends who escape their hometown for Pride Weekend in New York City where they discover that life over the rainbow is an insane, raunchy, often divisive, but ultimately FIERCE non-stop party."

-Union will produce 'To Be Real', while Kian Gass from I’ll Have Another will executive produce.
-Porter and Ryan Shiraki - who has written the original script - will also executive produce.
+To Be Real will mark Porter's second feature.
+He made his directorial debut this summer with What If?, a teen romance drama about two high schoolers - a bashful teenage boy and an unflappable trans girl - who have to navigate a senior year relationship.
+The project is currently without a release date.

-Meanwhile, Billy began production on 'What If?' last month, which follows a transgender high school student navigating an unexpected relationship.
+Porter, who is currently nominated for an Emmy for his portrayal of Pray Tell in the final season of Pose, is also set to adapt and direct a revival of '90s Broadway musical The Life.
+The show is set to debut at New York's City Center in March 2022.